capsa-gg/capsa/README.md

 Merge commits are an exception for this, you don't have to modify these.

 The commit messages are also checked by the CI.
-To see the available types and scopes, please see `.commitlintrc.js` in the repo root.
+To see the available types and scopes, please see `.commitlintrc.js` in the repo root, this file contains documentation about the correct usage.

 The commit messages will be used to generate a changelog for each release.